The first step to making cheese is inoculating milk with culture, then setting the curd with rennet. Here’s a step-by-step breakdown of this process.

 Here’s a general temperature guide for heating milk.
 Regardless, it is always best to follow your recipe.

-- Goats milk is heated to 88F (31 C) regardless of culture.
+- Goat milk is heated to 88F (31 C) or less, regardless of culture.

 - Mesophilic cultures usually culture at 90 F (32 C)